-For example, when creating a dashboard for the CISO, it is unlikely she will want to or needs to consume/evaluate/respond to the events per second metric of the enterprise SIEM.
-However, this is a performance measure that the Security Operations Manager may be keenly interested in, especially if there are signs of issues with SIEM performance.
+For example, when creating a dashboard for the chief information security office (CISO), it’s unlikely your that executive will care about the number of events per second being processed by the SIEM.
+However, this is a performance measure that the Security Operations Manager may be keenly interested in, especially when if there have been performance issues with the SIEM.

+[[Author: Will your readers know what the CISO is above without explaining or spelling out this first time?
+Also, the last half of that sentence was very confusing--who was she, for one?
+I assumed you meant your viewer here??
+Please check my edits for accuracy.
+Thanks, Kezia]]

+AR: re-worked it and made sure to define SIEM waaay earlier.

-Indeed, if SIEM issues have begun to emerge, you should consider adding salient performance measures to the interactive, daily or weekly operations dashboard until the situation is verified to be resolved.
+Indeed, if SIEM issues are emerging, you should consider adding salient performance measures to the interactive, daily or weekly operations dashboard until the situation is resolved.
 Once stable, the measure can be replaced with other important items requiring evaluation and response.
-Thoughtful, regular updates to dashboard core content will help keep it fresh and—more importantly—reviewed and processed by your consumers.
-If a dashboard developed two years ago has never changed a single element, chances are good that your organization is not using dashboards effectively.
+Thoughtful, regular updates to dashboard’s core content will help keep it fresh and—more importantly—reviewed and processed by your viewers.
+If a dashboard developed 2 years ago has never changed a single element, chances are good that your organization is not using dashboards effectively.

-The only way to know what truly belongs on a dashboard is to have regular dialog with the various consumers/process owners to understand what they care about and inform them as to what data is available.
+The only way to know what truly belongs on a dashboard is to have regular dialogue with the various viewers/process owners to understand what they care about and inform them as to what data is available.
 Ask them to identify what they view as the model for the processes or objectives they find most important.
 Ask them how they mentally assess the efficacy of those models now and then ask them what data would help support a more quantitative view of this model.
-This will help make the dashboard a success while also identifying and resolving gaps in your ability to provide situational awareness for a given process.
+This will help you make the dashboard a success while also identifying and resolving gaps in your ability to provide situational awareness for a given process.

-Communicating And Managing “Security” Through Dashboards
+Communicating and Managing “Security” Through Dashboards

-There is an inherent “call to action” nature to dashboards, with each element being either quantitative (i.e. has a value) or categorical (e.g. a list of items).
-Most of us have a great deal of readily available quantitative data related to information security ranging from lost assets, to security incidents, to SIEM events-per-second to firewall/IPS operational data.
+There is an inherent “call to action” nature to dashboards, with each element being either quantitative (has a value) or categorical (a list of items).
+Most of us have a great deal of readily available quantitative data related to information security ranging from lost assets, to security incidents, to SIEM events-per-second, to firewall/IPS operational data.
 In order for this data to be useful in the context of a dashboard, these quantitative measures must be able to answer two questions:

 What’s going on?